maurya-anand/nf-varcall/README.md

 The pipeline includes the following modules:

-- nanoplot: A tool for visualization and quality control of nanopore sequencing data.
+- `nanoplot`: A tool for visualization and quality control of nanopore sequencing data.
-- pbmm2: An aligner for PacBio reads based on minimap2.
+- `pbmm2`: An aligner for PacBio reads based on minimap2.
-- deepvariant: A deep learning-based variant caller.
+- `deepvariant`: A deep learning-based variant caller.

 ## Usage